 No matter how intelligent, chatbots can only help your customers so much before they run out of automated responses.
 When that happens, customers are often left frustrated at the lack of resolution and switch channels to get help elsewhere — costing the business valuable context and tracking data.

 A better solution is to implement software that identifies when a customer is stuck in a conversation loop with a chatbot and then offers them a callback option.
-Walmart implemented Mindful for their chatbots to help their customers avoid the dreaded infinite feedback loop.
-Not only did this reduce customer frustration, but
+Walmart implemented Mindful for their chatbots to help their customers avoid the dreaded feedback loop.
+Not only does this reduce customer frustration, but it lets customer context flow between Walmart’s chatbot channel and their voice support channel—helping agents know exactly who they’re talking with and why.

 2. Keep the chat window open.